loloToster/openweather-api-node/README.md

 # About

 This package is a wrapper for OpenWeather API.
 If you want to learn how to use this package check out examples in *examples* folder.
 The only thing that you need to get started is API key if you don't have one go to [OpenWeatherMap website](https://openweathermap.org/) and get it.
-For now this package supports only a part of the API but we are planning on adding more features like: air pollution, maps and all the other stuff that is available for free in OpenWeatherMap API.
+For now this package supports only a part of the API but we are planning on adding more features like: triggers, maps and all the other stuff that is available for free in OpenWeatherMap API.

 Currently Supported APIs:
-  * Weather (from OneCall)
+  * Weather (from OneCall) - get **current weather** and weather **forecast for up to 7 days**
-  * Geocoding
+  * Geocoding - get location **latitude and longitude from its name** and vice versa
-  * Historical (from OneCall)
+  * Historical (from OneCall) - get weather from **previous 5 days**
+  * Air pollution - get **current, forecasted and historical data about air pollution**

 # Installation
 ```